Includes the U.S. government export controls that companies need to abide by when exporting to this country.

 Certain government and business entities in Pakistan are barred from receiving high-end U.S. technology.
-Information on these organizations is available here.
+Information on these organizations is available on BIS website.

 The United States imposes export controls to protect national security interests and promote foreign policy objectives related to dual-use goods and less-sensitive military items through implementation of the Export Administration Regulations (EAR) (15 CFR Parts 730 – 774).
 The Bureau of Industry and Security (BIS) is responsible for regulating, implementing, and enforcing dual-use export controls.
 Export Administration (EA) is responsible for processing license applications, counselling exporters, and drafting and publishing changes to the EAR; and Export Enforcement (EE) is responsible for compliance monitoring and enforcement of the EAR.
 BIS works closely with U.S. embassies, foreign governments, industry, and trade associations to ensure that exports from the United States are secure and items subject to the EAR comply with the regulations.
 BIS officials conduct site visits, known as End-Use Checks (EUCs), globally with end-users, consignees, and/or other parties to transactions involving items subject to the EAR to verify compliance.